matt-forster/dotfiles/README.md

 # Environment and Dotfiles

+## Notes from last clean install

+- https://github.com/rupor-github/win-gpg-agent was still the way to go, but make sure to restart after win works?
+Don't install random stuff or else it will make it harder
+- Order of operations:
+    - Set up windows GPG
+    - set up win-gpg-agent
+    - Install Go
+    - install gopass - alias to pass by symlink gopass -> pass
+    - install volta
+    - install asdf
+    - install antibody
+    - get dotfiles from q
+    - get local dotfiles using chezmoi

 ## Setup pass in a new environment

 1. Make sure GPG is set up + key is fetched